fscorrupt/Posterizarr/README.md

       assets_for_all: true
 ```
 ### Manual Assets Naming
+> [!IMPORTANT]
-Naming must follow this rule; otherwise, the asset will not be picked up.
+> Naming must follow this rule; otherwise, the asset will not be picked up.

 If you have Library Folders set to `true`, it will look like this:
 | **Asset**                      | **Naming**                                                                                                                                                                                                                                                                                  |